 If you want to play music that exists within the GMR library, you must have an agreement with GMR before you play that music.
 The agreement usually specifies the kind of library access you have, the genres of music or artists you can play, and how much you will pay for that access per month or per year.

 An agreement with GMR is just an agreement with that organization.
 If you want to play music from the library of a different PRO, you will need a different agreement to play that music.
-You will pay GMR for access to their library while paying another PRO a different amount for access to their library.
+You will pay GMR for access to its library while paying another PRO a different amount for access to its library.

 It can be tempting to simply skirt the law and play the music you want since licensing fees can stack up and become expensive.
 This is a risky tactic.